pauleveritt/pauleveritt.github.io/src/articles/pylyglot/package_json/index.rst

 Python has infrastructure for installing libraries with dependencies.
-JavaScript does as well, based on `npm <https://npmjs.org/>`_.
+The frontend world does as well, based on `npm <https://npmjs.org/>`_.

-In this article we turn a directory into a project by creating a ``package.json`` file.
-We then use this to hold dependency information as we install packages.
+In this article we will turn a directory into a project by creating a ``package.json`` file.
+We will then use this to hold dependency information as we install packages needed both for the running of our frontend and tooling packages needed in the building of the frontend.

 Overview
 ========

-- Learn about browser-dev tooling using the NodeJS universe
+- Learn about frontend tooling using the NodeJS universe

-- Convenient way to get all dependencies
+- Show the convenient way to get all dependencies

-- Reproducible builds
+- Discuss reproducible builds

 Installing Dependencies: The Shootout
 =====================================